When joining NATO: Russia politician warns Finland drastically

-Finland is preparing to join NATO “swiftly”.
+Finland is preparing to join NATO “quickly”.
 In the middle of the Russia-Ukraine war, a harsh threat followed from Moscow and apparently a cyber attack.

 Munich/Moscow/Helsinki – It would be the next level of escalation between the transatlantic defense alliance NATO and Moscow after the outbreak of the Russia-Ukraine War*: Finland’s accession to NATO.
 According to Finnish President Sauli Niinistö, the Scandinavian country is about to apply for membership.
 He expects a “huge parliamentary majority” for an application for membership, said Niinistöder Süddeutsche Zeitung and expected a “rapid” decision.